stomar/deblank/README.md

 - put `deblank` manually into your search path,

-- put `deblank` anywhere and invoke it using it's full path.
+- put `deblank` anywhere and invoke it using its full path.

 Requirements
 ------------